maxmesserich93/NoisyCsvVisualizer/README.md

 # NoisyCsvVisualizer

-This is a readme is not final and will *definitly* be improved in the future.
+This is readme is not final and will *definitly* be improved in the future.

 A kotlin application for visualizing poor qualitity csv data into useable plots.